 Our number one national security priority is the safety of all kids from the terrorists they face within our own borders.
 Kid Protection Network is a grass-roots effort to mobilize the nation to work together to insure all children are safe from the terrorists they face within our own borders: sex offenders, child abductors, gangs, drug dealers, cyber terrorists.
 One person can make all the difference to help a child in distress.

 The Power of One KPN encourages all to get to know the issues the kids face in their communities from such terrorists by connecting with law enforcement at the local level to develop an action plan to stop such terrorists before they strike down another priceless child.
 Knowledge is empowerment.
 KPN recognizes the importance of taking off the blinders to such terrorism being inflicted on our children and making it our business to know the issues, what to look for, how to recognize such terrorists in our communities combined with the power of technology in the form of a cell phone to call 911 if you see a child in distress.
 KPN components are simple: Street Signs, Children Missing In Action desktop flag, Children Missing In Action baseball caps.
 You can and do make a difference.
 America's children need our uncompromised support to work together for the safety of all children from those who relentlessly do them harm.
 In doing so, we can embrace our military family taking on terrorists like Al Qaeda and others overseas telling them we got their back while they are overseas putting their lives on the line for our safety from terrorism like that of 9/11.
 America's children deserve nothing less.
 The Village Has Work To Do.

-The two most important words that drives loving, caring, compassionate, people of all races working together for the most noble mission a community could ever undertake:
+The two most important words that drives loving, caring, compassionate, people of all ethnic groups working together for the most noble mission a community could ever undertake:

 Safe Streets For All Kids!